petrochuk/Trading-Assistant/README.md

 **Open the solution in Visual Studio:**

 To run the application, press `F5` in Visual Studio or use the **Start** button.

+## Configuration

+Configuration is managed via `appsettings.json` and `appsettings.Debug.json`.
+The application supports layered configuration, allowing you to override settings in `appsettings.Debug.json` for development purposes.

+## Logging

+Logging is handled using Serilog, with configuration defined in `appsettings.json`.
+The application logs to a rolling file located in the `Logs` directory.
+You can customize the logging level and output format in the configuration files.

+## Testing

+Unit tests are located in the `AppCore.Tests` project.
+To run the tests, open the Test Explorer in Visual Studio and execute all tests.
+The tests use MSTest framework and cover core functionalities of the application.

+## Contributing

+We welcome contributions to the Trading Assistant project!
+If you would like to contribute, please follow these steps:
+- Fork the repository on GitHub.
+- Create a new branch for your feature or bug fix.
+- Make your changes and commit them with clear messages.
+- Push your changes to your forked repository.
+- Open a pull request against the `main` branch of the original repository.

 ## Feedback or Questions?